STAT545-UBC-hw-2018-19/hw07-rasiimwe/README.md

 -   If you are completely new to visualizations using ggplot2 and would like some preliminary tutorials in the application of ggplot2, please visit [Data visualisation with ggplot2](https://www.datacamp.com/courses/data-visualization-with-ggplot2-1) by Rick Scavetta on DataCamp.
 -   Another helpful resource is [The R Graphics Cookbook](http://amzn.to/2dVfMfn) by Winston Chang.

--   For more help or inquirues on learning more about visualizations and rendering plots of choice, please visit the friendly [RStudio community](https://community.rstudio.com/).
+-   For more help or inquirues on learning more about visualizations, please visit the friendly [RStudio community](https://community.rstudio.com/).

--   [Stack Overflow](http://stackoverflow.com/questions/tagged/ggplot2?sort=frequent&pageSize=50) is another great and vibrant platform for asking questions, getting involved in discussion and providing solutions to other questions asked on the platform.
+-   [Stack Overflow](http://stackoverflow.com/questions/tagged/ggplot2?sort=frequent&pageSize=50) is another great and vibrant platform for asking questions, getting involved in discussions and providing solutions to other questions asked on the platform.
 Great place to learn!!

 For Developers
 --------------

 nplots is based on the ggplots2 pacakge and was developed to provide plot generation functions without a user worrying about the details of [The Grammar of Graphics](http://amzn.to/2ef1eWp).
-This is version 0.1.0 and includes two plot types.
+This is version 0.1.0 and includes two functions, nplots_scatter() and nplots_violin() to generate scatter and violin plots respectively.
 Future versions will incorporate other plot types like line, box, column e.t.c